n segments are

 Example

-The answer is the sum of the lengths of the intervals xi+1xi, where depth is not zero.
+the sum of the lengths of the intervals xi+1 – xi, where depth ≠ 0.

 scanf("%d", &n);